True Horsepower (tm)

 72-73 was "kitted"

-Factory Pro's 4 Gas EC997 is the single, most popular dyno used by AMA Pro 250 race teams and racers - Including Chuck Sorensen's AMA #1 Aprilia 250, Simon Turner's Priority Racing TZ250 and Roland Sands Performance Machine's Daytona 250 lap record breaker TZ250 and Rich Oliver's Championship TZ250.
+Factory Pro's 4 Gas EC997 was the single, most popular dyno used by AMA Pro 250 race teams and racers - Including Chuck Sorensen's AMA #1 Aprilia 250, Simon Turner's Priority Racing TZ250 and Roland Sands Performance Machine's Daytona 250 lap record breaker TZ250 and Rich Oliver's Championship TZ250.

 In addition, 250 Privateers overwhelmingly choose the EC997 as a primary source of meaningful tuning information.